 Segment your list whenever possible.

 Chances are, your full email list includes many readers, all with diverse interests.
-Consequently, a particular piece of content might be incredibly valuable to some readers—and not at all relevant to others.
-This is why savvy marketers segment their email recipients as early as possible.
-Most email providers allow you to to tag people who click on specific links, and you can then take that information and use it to develop more targeted sends in the future.
+Consequently, a particular piece of content might be incredibly valuable to some readers—and irrelevant to others.
+That’s why savvy marketers segment their email recipients as early as possible.
+Most email providers allow you to tag people who click on specific links, and you can then take that information and use it to develop more targeted sends in the future.

 For example, say you own a PT clinic in Aspen, and you include an article about common skiing injuries in your monthly newsletter, which you send to your entire list.
-You can tag readers who click on that article—which places them in a bucket or group called “skiing.”
+You can tag readers who click on that article—which places them in an email database or group called “skiing.”
 In the future, when you run an exclusive event about injury prevention in skiers, you can send a targeted series of invite emails only to that group.

 Some automation solutions—like WebPT Reach, which is designed specifically for rehab therapy practices—even allow you to segment based on diagnosis or patient type.
-Additionally, you can schedule sends at various points throughout the course of treatment, or trigger them based on event type (e.g., progress note or discharge).
+Additionally, you can schedule sends at various points throughout treatment or trigger them based on event type (e.g., progress note or discharge).

 Choose the right email provider for your needs.

-Some email platforms are free for smaller audiences, and then start charging when a user’s email list reaches a certain size.
-Others cost more from the get-go, but provide additional features to help you really leverage your email list to the fullest.
-Keep in mind, too, that some providers have more flexibility with design and appearance, audience segmentation, and sequencing than others.
+Some email platforms are free for smaller audiences and then start charging when a user’s email list reaches a certain size.
+Others cost more from the get-go but provide additional features to help you fully leverage your email list.
+When looking at options, keep in mind that some providers have more flexibility with design and appearance, audience segmentation, and sequencing than others.

 Use a clear call to action (CTA).

-Most people who send out monthly emails have heard of the term “call to action.”
-But in case you haven’t, a CTA is simply a line of text, a button, or any other piece of content that prompts the reader to take action.
+As with all marketing campaigns, there must always be a “call to action.”
+A CTA is simply a line of text, a button, or any other content that prompts the reader to take action.
 For example, it could be a button that says, “Book a complimentary injury screen”; or, it could be a link to watch a video that will draw potential patients into the clinic.

-Wilson recommends using multiple CTAs throughout the email, rather than using only one at the very end.
+Wilson recommends using multiple CTAs throughout the email rather than only one at the very end.
 Many people skim through emails, and a single CTA could be easily missed at first glance.

 Match your CTA strategy to your end goal.